kmissoumi/workshop-sauce-orchestrate/README.md

 - 1.1 Inspect the `saucectl` configuration file listed below.
   [`.sauce/config-module-01.yml`](.sauce/config-module-01.yml)
   - What environment variables does it expect?
+    - Make sure you have all the environment variables specified set.
   - What image does it use?

 - 1.2 Run run `saucectl` command below.